-Section 7: Display - Setting Up SEASAVE Displays
+Section 7: Display -Setting Up Seasave Displays

-- Setup of all display windows in Display is included in the SEASAVE program setup (.psa) file.
-To save the setup, you must save the .psa file (File menu / Save Setup File) before exiting SEASAVE. - The number of display windows in SEASAVE is limited only by your computer's resources and other simultaneous demands on your computer (i.e., other programs running at the same time).
-If too many windows are open, the displays may not update properly.
+- Setup of all display windows in Display is included in the Seasave program setup (.psa) file.
+To save the setup, you must save the .psa file (File menu / Save Setup File) before exiting Seasave. - The number of display windows in Seasave is limited only by your computer's resources and other simultaneous demands on your computer (i.e., other programs running at the same time).
+If too many windows are open, the displays may not update properly. - Algorithms used to calculate derived parameters for output and/or display in Seasave are the same as used in SBE Data Processing's Derive and Data Conversion modules (with the exception of the oxygen, descent rate, & acceleration calculations).
+See Appendix IV: Derived Parameter Formulas.

-This section describes how to set up and arrange SEASAVE display windows.
+This section describes how to set up and arrange Seasave display windows.